 Certainly, if both are employed in the family, both can make a 3rd pillar (3a) and thus take advantage of a bigger tax advantage, as well as bigger security in case of disability or death.

-Not being subject to the 2nd pillar OP, in case of disability, the independent worker are entitled only to the benefits of the first pillar.
+Not being subject to the 2nd pillar BVG, in case of disability, the independent worker are entitled only to the benefits of the first pillar.
 Reason why, taking out a third pillar to cover the risk of disability could be the right choice.
 Of course, before taking out a third pillar it would be appropriate to make a social security analysis.

-By law, independent workers are not obliged to join the second pillar but, depending on their professional activity and their family situation, it is possible that the OP offers excellent advantages in terms of tax and coverage.
+By law, independent workers are not obliged to join the second pillar but, depending on their professional activity and their family situation, it is possible that the BVG offers excellent advantages in terms of tax and coverage.
 A social security analysis will answer all your questions.
 For further information please do not hesitate to contact us by clicking here

 There are many solutions to cover the death and, depending on the type of mortgage and amortization, we can choose a policy with constant capital, or with decreasing capital.
 For example, if you regularly make amortization, the most sensible thing would be to have a policy where the death capital decrease at the same rate as decrease your debt.
 During a personal consulting you will find answers to this and other topics.>